A knock on my door at 9am. I get out of bed, put a towel around me and open the door. Time to check out, says an angry looking guy with some sheets.

 In one of the two bars I went to, when I lit up a Marlboro Light one of the barmen came over to me and said “excuse me sir, what is that you are smoking, sir?”
 There were ashtrays in the place and I’d seen someone else smoking in there so I thought he was just asking out of interest.
 It’s a Marlboro Light.

-Both bars I went to where very male dominated.
+Both bars I went to were very male dominated.
 Dominated by Indian men.
 Just a few foreigners, out of which a handful were women.
 There are quite a few in the hotel I’m in though.
-The ones out on the patio earlier got up and left when I sat dawn, conincidentally I think.
+The ones out on the patio earlier got up and left when I sat dawn, coincidentally I think.
 But maybe not.
 I haven’t had a shower since the bike ride, but looking at the shower here I think I’d come out dirtier than I went in.

 Differences between Thailand and here: 1) Thailand is much cleaner.
 They take four showers a day.
 In Kokata I’ve noticed a number of KP (Communist Party?) signs saying things like “It’s your city, keep it clean” and “Cleanliness is next to Godliness”. in one case the sign was posted on a wall right above a pipe gushing water into a blocked gulley full of rubbish.